 This is what a box of 40 lbs. of chicken breasts looks like.

 This is what Zaycon told me about the quality of their chicken:

 “They are non-caged, antibiotic-free chickens.
 They just aren’t certified organic because the farms opted to keep medicine on-site for the ones who get sick.”

-They went on to explain:
+The company went on to explain:

 “Antibiotics are kept on-hand in case a chicken gets sick.
 If a chicken is sick and is treated with antibiotics, it is not processed until the antibiotics are out of its system.
 As of now, meat can’t be classified as ‘certified organic’ unless there are absolutely no antibiotics on-site.
 But they are not given antibiotics for any other reason that if one of them gets sick.”